 #1.
 AVOIDANT ATTACHMENT STYLE:

 An avoidant attachment style is formed in babies and children when parents are always emotionally unavailable.
 We often crave that connection with our parents.
 Yet, we quickly learn to suppress our outward displays of emotion when this connection is not there.
-People, who have this particular attachment style have a dismissive attitude, always shun intimacy, and they absolutely hate reaching out.
+People with this particular attachment style have a dismissive attitude, always shun intimacy, and hate reaching out.

 #2.
 AMBIVALENT OR ANXIOUS ATTACHMENT STYLE: